ddmitov/camel-doctor/README.md

 When Camel Doctor is started by double-clicking the binary, a file selection dialog is displayed, but no command-line arguments can be supplied.

-## Files and Folders
+## Resources Directory

 ``{camel_doctor_application_directory}/resources`` is the home of all Camel Doctor support files, including the [Syntax::Highlight::Engine::Kate](https://metacpan.org/release/Syntax-Highlight-Engine-Kate) module.
-This folder and all files inside it must not be removed or renamed for the proper operation of Camel Doctor.
-If the ``{camel_doctor_application_directory}/resources/dbgformatter.pl`` script does not exist, an error message is displayed.
+This directory and all files inside it must not be removed or renamed for the proper operation of Camel Doctor.

 ## Developer Notes

-Camel Doctor handles Perl debugger output using ``{camel_doctor_application_directory}/resources/dbgformatter.pl``
+Camel Doctor handles Perl debugger output using the ``dbgformatter.pl`` script located in the resources directory.
+If the ``dbgformatter.pl`` script does not exist, an error message is displayed.
 This script can be modified without recompilation of the Camel Doctor binary provided that the following conditions are met:

 1. ``dbgformatter.pl`` is not renamed.